Eigenvalues of Heckman-Polychronakos operators: Introduction

 \section{Introduction}

-Our paper is motivated from two directions.
-From one side, the theory of \emph{quantum integrable systems} or, more generally, \emph{spectral theory}, seeks to construct families of commuting operators and understand the structure of their eigenvalues and eigenfunctions.
-From the other side, \emph{integrable probability} often exploits operators to extract information about stochastic systems and their asymptotic behavior.
+Our paper is motivated by two directions.
+On one hand, the theory of \emph{quantum integrable systems}, or more generally \emph{spectral theory}, seeks to construct families of commuting operators and to understand the structure of their eigenvalues and eigenfunctions.
+On the other hand, \emph{integrable probability} often exploits such operators to extract information about stochastic systems and their asymptotic behavior.

-We deal with a family of differential--difference operators acting on polynomials in $N$ variables $x_1,\dots,x_N$ and called the \emph{Heckman-Polychronakos operators}, which were first introduced in \cite{heckman1991elementary}, \cite{polychronakos1992exchange} in connection to the study of (trigonometric) Calogero-Moser-Sutherland Hamiltonian.
-The key properties of interest for these operators were that they commute with each other and with the CMS Hamiltonian, and that Jack symmetric polynomials (whose extensive theory was developed just a couple of years before that, see \cite{stanley1989some}, \cite[Chapter VI]{macdonald1998symmetric}) are their eigenfunctions.
+We investigate a family of differential-difference operators acting on polynomials in $N$ variables $x_1,\dots,x_N$, known as the \emph{Heckman–Polychronakos operators}, which were first introduced in \cite{heckman1991elementary,polychronakos1992exchange} in connection with the study of the (trigonometric) Calogero–Moser–Sutherland Hamiltonian.
+The key properties of interest for these operators were that they commute with each other and with the Calogero-Moser-Sutherland Hamiltonian, and that Jack symmetric polynomials (whose extensive theory was developed just a couple of years before that, see \cite{stanley1989some}, \cite[Chapter VI]{macdonald1998symmetric}) are their eigenfunctions.

-Soon after these operators were introduced, two things happened.
-First, \cite{cherednik1991unification,cherednik1994integration} introduced an alternative family of the \emph{Cherednik operators} satisfying the same three properties, and, second, the theory was lifted up to the level of Macdonald polynomials (for whom Jack polynomials are a degeneration, cf.\ \cite[Chapter 6]{macdonald1998symmetric}).
-In subsequent years, Cherednik operators and their Macdonald versions were playing their roles in many developments, while Heckman-Polychronakos operators received much less attention, cf.\ \cite{chalykh2024dunkl} for a recent historical overview of the theory.
-As a result, even the most basic properties of the latter operators, such as the formulas for eigenvalues, are still not well-understood by now.
-The goal of this paper is to fill in this gap in the literature and re-initiate the study of the Heckman-Polychronakos operators.
+Shortly after their introduction, two important developments occurred.
+First, \cite{cherednik1991unification,cherednik1994integration} introduced an alternative family of \emph{Cherednik operators} satisfying the same three properties.
+Second, the theory was lifted to the level of Macdonald polynomials, of which Jack polynomials are a degeneration (cf.\ \cite[Chapter 6]{macdonald1998symmetric}).
+In the following years Cherednik operators and their Macdonald generalizations played central roles in many developments, while the Heckman-Polychronakos operators received significantly less attention (cf.\ \cite{chalykh2024dunkl} for a recent historical overview).
+As a result, even the most basic properties of the latter operators, such as explicit formulas for their eigenvalues, remain poorly understood.
+The goal of this paper is to help fill this gap in the literature and to reinitiate the study of the Heckman–Polychronakos operators.